Do you wish you had a low-calorie keto meal plan laid out in front of you?

 - Dessert: Keto Carrot Cake with Sugar-Free Icing

 Now that you are familiar with our low-calorie meal plan, check out the other recipes on our Facebook Group, so you’re never bored.
 We post tons of great content, and have original keto videos of recipes you'll love to make at home.

 Keto Diet Menu Cheat Sheet

-If you’re still not where you want to be after 7-days, this is a great way to check what’s going on and self-diagnose any issue, and make sure you’re not missing something critical:
+If you’re still not where you want to be after our 1-week keto meal plan, this cheat sheet is a great way to self-diagnose what’s going on, and make sure you're not missing something critical:

 - Too much protein = can knock you out of ketosis

 - Too little protein = lose muscle mass

 - Too many fats = gain body fat

 - Too little lipids = low energy levels

 - Too many carbohydrates = will knock you out of ketosis